 The Punjab and Sind Bank is a public sector bank with pan-India presence.
 The bank offers PPF accounts to new customers as well as customers looking to transfer their existing PPF accounts to one of its branches.
-The PPF accounts offer an array of benefits including tax exemptions, attractive interest rates, easy liquidity and flexibility in choosing deposit amount, among others.
 You can apply for a PPF account in any one of the participating branches of Punjab and Sind Bank.

 How to open Punjab and Sind Bank PPF account online?

 You can download the application form online, and fill and submit the same at a participating branch of Punjab and Sind Bank.
 You can find the list of participating branches from the official website of the bank.
 At present, there are around 100 branches of Punjab and Sind Bank accepting PPF applications.
 To access and download the application form in PDF format, you can follow the steps below:

 - Navigate to the section titled “PPF, NPS and SCSS Scheme”

 - Click on the PPF forms link and download and save the file